Our Beach Horses

 Our horses’ health and well-being are our top priority.
 We make sure our horses are in perfect health and fitness.
 The horses only work a limited time and are rotated so each horse has several days off each week.
 These horses are never abused or made to work, they actually love their jobs.
 Occasionally we come across a horse that may not like to swim, and if that happens it is removed from the tours and is retrained in another discipline.

 Your rides help support every new horse we purchase.
-Our next is a beautiful stallion Wahoo who is soon to be gelded so that the ocean may heal his horrible leg conditions .
+Our beautiful stallion Wahoo who is now gelded so that the ocean may heal his horrible leg conditions, we also just purchased 2 broodmares that are in horrible condition.
+We are working hard to get them healthy.
 So not only do you have a great time riding our horses, you also help contribute to save and care for this majestic breed.

 So what is a Gypsy Drum?
 Actually named after a “job” performed by the horse, the Drum Horse is an important member of the Queen of England’s Band of the Life Guards.
 These horses carry two large solid silver kettle drums, plus a fully outfitted rider, through crowds of thousands during the Queen’s processions!

 Drum Horses must be strong enough to carry the weight of the large kettle drums and the drummer, often in excess of 300 pounds.
 They must also remain calm and sensible in crowded environments during ceremonies.
 It takes a very special horse to fill such a prominent role in the Queen’s Household Cavalry.
 As we have no Queen’s processions, Drum Horses are being redefined in America for use in various ridden and driven disciplines.
 They combine the size and stature of the Shire and Clydesdale with the color and hair of the Gypsy Horse to create an animal that possesses the best traits of each breed.